Future-House/aviary/README.md

     return [start], self.tools
 ```

-### Environment `step` method
+### The Environment `step` Method

-Now we can define the `step` function which should take an action and return the next observation, reward, done, and if
+Next we define the `step` function which takes an action and returns
-the episode was truncated.
+the next observation, reward, done, and whether the episode was truncated.

 ```py
 from aviary.core import Message